-Both Customer Identity and Access Management (CIAM) and IAM (Identity and Access Management) solutions control how people access your application or system.
-This includes who can access what, how do they prove who they are, and how you manage this access over time.
-Though there are similarities between CIAM and IAM have some similarities, but at their heart they serve different needs and audiences.
+Both Customer Identity and Access Management (CIAM) and IAM (Identity and Access Management) are about people who are users of your system: who can access what, how do they prove who they are, and how you manage access over time.
+Though there are similarities between CIAM and IAM, at their heart they serve different needs.

-Now, let’s take a closer look at these two identity management archetypes and see how they differ.
+Let’s take a look at these two identity management archetypes and see how they differ.

 While IAM stands for Identity and Access Management, it is actually missing a letter.
-It really should be termed EIAM, for Employee Identity and Access Management, or even WIAM, Workforce Identity and Access Management.
-This is commonly called “workforce” as well, probably because that sounds better than WIAM or EIAM (how do you even pronounce EIAM?).
+It really should be termed EIAM, for Employee Identity and Access Management.
+It’s also commonly called “workforce”, probably because that sounds better than EIAM (how do you even pronounce EIAM?).

 - people are on-boarded when they are hired